25 Unbeatable Things to Do in Saint Martin and St. Maarten

 In St. Martin, you can have your rum and taste it too.

-Head to the sexy La Part des Anges (attached to Le Pressoir restaurant, #8 below) and sink comfortably into the oversized leather lounge chairs.
+Head to the sexy Canne & Melasse (connected to Le Pressoir restaurant, #8 below) and settle into the oversized leather lounge chairs.

-Then, as you eat creations whipped up by Le Pressoir’s chef, the rum tender will explain the liquor’s history, the production process and how to pair it with food.
+As you savor creations whipped up by Le Pressoir’s chef, the rum tender shares the history and production process behind the spirit – making it an unforgettable evening.

 6) Escape to Friar’s Bay Beach

-A few minutes’ drive south of Grand Case leads you to one of the most beautiful beaches in St. Martin (French side).
+A few minutes’ drive south of Grand Case leads you to one of the most beautiful beaches in St. Martin.

-The narrow dirt road to the beach is a bit of a disaster though – we had to drive our plucky little Kia rental very slowly to navigate around rocky protrusions and potholes.
+The narrow dirt road to the beach is a bit of a disaster though – we had to drive our plucky little Kia rental very slowly to navigate around rocks and potholes.

-But the beach is worth it.
-Protected from the wind and surf, it’s the perfect swimming beach with clear calm waters.
+But the beach is absolutely worth it!
+Sheltered from the wind and surf, it’s the perfect swimming beach with clear calm waters.

-The more rustic Friar’s Bay Beach Café has cool individual wood cabanas under the trees, each with a wood shade roof and low wooden table, where you can eat with your feet in the sand.
-Cash only!
+The original and rustic Friar’s Bay Beach Café has cool individual wood cabanas under the trees, each with a wood shade roof and low wooden table, where you can eat with your feet in the sand.
+(It’s a cash-only joint.)

 7) Walk from Friar’s Bay Beach to Happy Bay Beach